Please monitor our FAQ page for the latest update regarding Hanging Rock opening status.

 Maybe join in on some of the most colourful and exciting events in the Macedon Ranges, from the Macedon District Car Club’s Annual Picnic and Car Display to the New Year’s and Australia Day horse races or the Locals Triples Petanque Tournament.

-Hanging Rock also plays host to music concerts, having featured some of the biggest musical acts in the world, with Leonard Cohen, Rod Stewart, Bruce Springsteen, The Eagles and Cold Chisel all performing in the shadow of the famous landmark.
+Hanging Rock also plays host to music concerts, having featured some of the biggest musical acts in the world, with Leonard Cohen, Rod Stewart, Bruce Springsteen, The Eagles, Cold Chisel and Midnight Oil all performing in the shadow of the famous landmark.